sylvainbx/rust-book-fr/FRENCH/src/ch20-01-single-threaded.md

 `127.0.0.1:7878`.
 In the address, the section before the colon is an IP address representing your computer (this is the same on every computer and doesn’t represent the authors’ computer specifically), and `7878` is the port.
-We’ve chosen this port for two reasons: HTTP is normally accepted on this port, and 7878 is *rust* typed on a telephone.
+We’ve chosen this port for two reasons: HTTP isn’t normally accepted on this port, and 7878 is *rust* typed on a telephone.
 -->